Playlist: The Very Best of Brad Paisley

 Playlist: The Very Best of Brad Paisley is a compilation album by Brad Paisley that was released on March 31, 2009.
 It is part of a series of similar Playlist albums issued by Legacy Recordings.
 The album features six of Paisley's singles from his first two albums only.

 Content

 There are five rare tracks on this compilation album.
 "New Again" is a duet with Sara Evans featured on an album called Passion of the Christ: Original Songs Inspired by the Film.
-"Ode De Toilet (The Toilet Song)" was available as one of several bonus tracks on Time Well Wasted available only at Target stores and as a B-side of the "Online" Ringle.
+"Ode De Toilet (The Toilet Song)" was available as one of several bonus tracks on a limited edition of Time Well Wasted available only at Target stores and as a B-side of the "Online" ringle.
 "Keep on the Sunny Side" is a June Carter Cash cover from the album Anchored in Love: A Tribute to June Carter Cash.
 "Sharp Dressed Man" is a ZZ Top cover from the album Sharp Dressed Men: A Tribute to ZZ Top.
 "Chicken Chet" is a previously unreleased instrumental track from the sessions from Play.